Leadership

 Guido Bender is a senior scientist at NREL, where he leads projects on water electrolysis and fuel cell related R&D, and also manages NREL's fuel cell and electrolysis testing capabilities, which includes testing on small-scale single cells to large-scale stacks.

-Alexey Serov is a Senior R&D Staff Member at Oak Ridge National Laboratory, where he leads design, development, and manufacturing efforts for fuel cells and electrolyzers.
-He serves as a Task Liaison within H2NEW focusing on scaling up low-temperature electrolysis.
+Alexey Serov is a senior R&D staff member at Oak Ridge National Laboratory (ORNL), where he leads design, development, and manufacturing efforts for fuel cells and electrolyzers.
+He serves as a task liaison within H2NEW focusing on scaling up proton exchange membrane electrolysis and is also a lab lead for liquid alkaline electrolysis at ORNL.

 Alex Badgett, Task Liaison, Low-Temperature Electrolysis—Analysis